yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "This Unit gains [amount] XP"
 	Example: "This Unit gains [3] XP"

-	Applicable to: UnitTriggerable, Ruins
+	Applicable to: UnitTriggerable

 ??? example  "This Unit upgrades for free"
+	Applicable to: UnitTriggerable

+??? example  "This Unit upgrades for free including special upgrades"
-	Applicable to: UnitTriggerable, Global
+	Applicable to: UnitTriggerable

 ??? example  "This Unit gains the [promotion] promotion"
 	Example: "This Unit gains the [Shock I] promotion"